firebase/firebase-work-queue/README.md

 Example
 -------

-The `examples` contains a full example of processing data using Firebase as a queuing system.
+The `examples` folder contains a full example of processing data using Firebase as a queuing system.

 To process elements in the work queue, start a worker like this: